aprilmintacpineda/jql/.github/ISSUE_TEMPLATE/jql-matcher---encountered-a-bug-using-web-browsers.md

 ---
-name: JQL-Matcher - encountered a bug using with a web browser
+name: JQL-Matcher - encountered a bug using web browsers
 about: Create a report to help us improve
 title: ''
 labels: 'Bug - Report, Web Browser, Package: JQL-Matcher'